What Would You Do?

 reproduction and/or publication in part or full.

-- Individuals may submit in multiple catagories, but may only be awarded one prize.
+- Individuals may submit in multiple categories, but may only be awarded one prize.

 Additional Criteria for Awarding of Book Scholarships